AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

  - To export just the selected section, click **Export Section** in the right pane.

- - Click **Export Configuration** to export the entire configuration in one file.
+ - To export the entire configuration in one file, click **Export Configuration**.

  The JSON file is downloaded to your browser.